Washington Watch: Coburn Stirs It Up

 “Whether it is sending 270 employees in one year to Mickey Mouse’s house in Orlando, attending 28 separate 2006 conferences in Hawaii, or spending a quarter-of-a-million dollars on Las Vegas resort-based conferences, these USDA trips have the appearance of a ‘spring break’ mentality,” he said.

+Tom Cole: Congressman Tom Cole has been under fire from some after three GOP congressional race losses to Democrats.
+Some insiders suggested Cole was about to be shown the door at the Republican Congressional Campaign Committee he chairs, but others say that's just a knee-jerk reaction to a situation Cole didn't create, and GOP leaders are lining up in support of Cole.
 House Minority Leader John Boehner, reacting to unrest within the House GOP caucus over the string of special election losses and tough prospects for November, said Wednesday he will name two members to conduct a “performance audit’’ of the party’s recent losing campaigns.
 Sources who attended the closed-door meeting of the House Republican Conference said Boehner also named Rep. Pete Sessions, R-Texas, to head up a special fund-raising effort for targeted races this fall.
 The NRCC is way behind its counterpart, the Democratic Congressional Campaign Committee, in cash on hand and in fund-raising efforts.
 The minority leader also told the caucus that even though most state primaries are over, he and Cole will get more involved in the remaining ones by trying to head off divisive and potentially expensive primary fights for House nominations.

 Cole has been under fire from House Republicans for the three special election defeats that began in March, when the party lost the Illinois 14th District seat of retired Speaker J. Dennis Hastert to Democrat Bill Foster.
 It continued this month with defeats in Louisiana’s 6th District and Mississippi’s 1st District — both once GOP bastions.
 Boehner, who has had run-ins with Cole over fund-raising and candidate recruitment, now expresses confidence in Cole, who was elected by the full GOP Conference.